How to Configure Single Sign-On (SSO)

 - Assertion: Unsigned

 - AuthnContextClassRef: PasswordProtectedTransport

-- Audience Restriction: https://app.thousandeyes.comNote: When using static configuration, the Audience Restriction configured in your Identity Provider's configuration must exactly match the value set for the Service Provider Issuer field in ThousandEyes.
-Any mismatch, including a protocol mismatch (http:// vs https://) and trailing slashes will cause the request to be rejected.
+Note: When using static configuration, the Audience Restriction configured in your identity provider's configuration must exactly match the value set for the Service Provider Issuer field in ThousandEyes.
+Any mismatch, including a protocol mismatch and trailing slashes (http:// versus https://) will cause the request to be rejected.

-- ThousandEyes parses the email (our primary identifier of users) on the SamlResponse created by your Identity Provider.
+- ThousandEyes parses the email (our primary identifier of users) on the SamlResponse created by your IdP.
 We require that you configure your IdP to supply a registered user's email address in one of the following attributes of the assertion (failure to find a registered email address in any of these attributes will break the SSO process):

 - NameID in the format "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified”